olumidetowoju/azure-tenant-workload-migration/day04-workload-inventory/README.md

 mkdir -p docs/exported

-6) Optional: Decompile ARM → Bicep
+**6) Optional: Decompile ARM → Bicep**

 If you exported docs/source-rg-template.json, you can attempt a decompile:

-# Requires Bicep CLI installed (az bicep version)
-az bicep version
+Requires Bicep CLI installed (az bicep version) az bicep version

-# Decompile
+Decompile
-az bicep decompile --file docs/source-rg-template.json
-# This produces docs/source-rg-template.bicep (you can refactor into clean modules for Day 5)
+az bicep decompile --file docs/source-rg-template.json This produces docs/source-rg-template.bicep (you can refactor into clean modules for Day 5)

 Decompilation isn’t perfect; we’ll refactor into neat modules in Day 5 – Migration Automation.

-7) Generate a human-friendly Inventory Report
+**7) Generate a human-friendly Inventory Report**

 Create a simple CLI script (bash) to dump a CSV view from your RG: